jonpage3/jonpage3.github.io/me/index.md

 # Links:
 Songs: Hezekiah Lemuel Dobbin soundcloud page.
 A musical project I started in 2016.

 Commonplace: An attempt by me to post a commonplace book on a webpage.
-Passages from books I have read and liked enough to jot down, and for some reason care to share.Commonplace
+Passages from books I have liked enough to jot down, and for some reason care to share.

 # Contact:
 jonpage3@gmail.com